carbon-language/carbon-lang/llvm/docs/LangRef.rst

 #.
 The optional :ref:`Parameter Attributes <paramattrs>` list for return
    values.
 Only '``zeroext``', '``signext``', and '``inreg``' attributes are valid here.
 #.
-The optional addrspace attribute can be used to indicate the adress space
+The optional addrspace attribute can be used to indicate the address space
    of the called function.
 If it is not specified, the program address space from the :ref:`datalayout string<langref_datalayout>` will be used.
 #. '``ty``': the type of the call instruction itself which is also the